hlhodges/owasp-mstg/style_guide.md

 When in doubt, you can verify proper capitalization on [www.titlecapitalization.com](http://www.titlecapitalization.com/).

-### Standardisation
+### Standardization

-This is a list of words/abbrevations that are used inconsistent at the moment in the MSTG and need standardisation:
+This is a list of words/abbrevations that are used inconsistently at the moment in the MSTG and need standardization:

 - man-in-the-middle attack (MITM)